ruuda/blog/posts/a-type-system-for-rcl-part-4-the-typechecker.md

 For the second attempt,
 I tried to represent type expectations differently from inferred types, also with error reporting in mind.
+In hindsight,
+checking that the inferred type met the expectation was a subtype check, but I didn’t see it that clearly at first.
 I got pretty far,
 it even worked with covariant types like `List`
 ...
 and then it completely failed
 when I got to function types,
 which are contravariant in their arguments.
-Only after going through those iterations,
+Only _after_ going through those iterations,
 I thought of viewing types as sets, and treating the subtype check as the subset ordering on sets.